Ritam-Guha/Datasets/Feature engineered/UCI/README.md

-# This sub-repo contains a set of processed UCI datasets
+# This sub-repo contains a set of pre-processed UCI datasets

 Every folder has two files-
 * A .csv file